NOA-ReACT/wrf_ensembly/docs/core-concepts.md

 ## Experiment status tracking

-The status of the experiment is tracked through a `status.toml` file, which stores the current cycle, which members have been advanced (i.e. WRF successfully completed) and whether assimilation filter has been completed.
+The status of the experiment is tracked through a `status.db` file, which stores the current cycle, which members have been advanced (i.e. WRF successfully completed) and whether assimilation filter has been completed.
 It also stores some statistics about how long it took to advance each member to the next cycle.
-Rarely, you might want to edit this file so you can repeat a step (like running the assimilation filter) after a configuration change.
+The file is an sqlite database which can be inspected with any sqlite client, but you also have a set of commands available (`wrf-ensembly status`).
+More info in the [Status](./status.md) section.

 # What to read next